Kyza/driftwm/README.md

 All 4-finger navigation gestures also work as `Mod` + 3-finger for smaller trackpads.

-### Move, resize, maximize
+### Snapping

 https://github.com/user-attachments/assets/363d7252-dc28-4cf0-9c30-b7ca2e617972

-Move windows by doubletap-swiping on them.
+Move with 3-finger doubletap-swipe or `Alt` + drag.
 Resize with `Alt` + 3-finger swipe.
+Snapping kicks in as edges approach each other.
+Drag past the viewport edge and the canvas auto-pans.

-Windows snap to nearby edges magnetically during drag.
-Drag to the viewport edge and the canvas auto-pans — handy for rearranging windows just beyond the visible area.
+**Snapped windows form a cluster.** Two benefits: neighbors stay visible at your view's edge for spatial context, and `Shift` + any move/resize/fit action acts on the whole cluster.
+Shuffle a layout in one drag, resize a row of panes proportionally, or scope an overview to just the cluster (`Mod+Shift+W`).
+No explicit grouping to manage.

 **Tip:** while dragging a window, keyboard shortcuts still work.
 Use `Mod+1-4` to jump to a bookmark or `Mod+A` to go home — your held window comes with you.